Apple TV 4K – Fourth-Generation, 2025 – What to expect

 There are many ways that home-based technologies are changing.

 • Apple Intelligence (AI) is a strategic growth area for Apple.
-AI is a near certainty both in the Siri Remote’s function and in adding intelligence around content, e.g., content suggestions.
-An example elsewhere in the industry is that LG will introduce an AI TV next year.
+AI is a certainty in the Siri Remote’s function and in adding intelligence around content, e.g., content suggestions.
+An example elsewhere in the industry is LG’s introduction of an AI TV next year.

 • Apple Vision – another strategic growth area.
 Spatial Audio could be synced via TV 4K, video content could be streamed, and Arcade games could be integrated.

-• Fitness – it’s a growing market, but perhaps the peak of its technological wave is passing.
+• Fitness – it’s a growing market, but perhaps the peak wave of its technological innovation is passing.
 Don’t expect any new capability added to Apple Fitness+ on the next-gen TV 4K.

 • Wellness – Although another expanding area, I see wellness as the domain of your private, handheld devices (Watch, iPhone) rather than a shared TV.

 • Audio Visual Content Performance Technologies – higher resolutions, more immersive audio, in more rooms.
-TV 4K lacks a camera but can use an iPhone as a continuity camera.
+TV 4K lacks a camera but can use an iPhone/iPad as a continuity camera.

 Apple TV 4K Fourth Generation – Predictions